Skip to main content

 A two-tier area is made up of a ‘shire’ or county authority and more than one district council.
 Each of these types of authority has specific duties and responsibilities for services for residents in that area.

-For example, Cambridgeshire County Council is a shire authority and responsible for services that cover the whole county such as education, libraries and adult social care.
+For example, Cambridgeshire County Council is a shire authority and responsible for services that cover the current county council area such as children’s and adult social care, education, libraries, and highways.

-Our district councils (Fenland District Council, East Cambridgeshire District Council, Cambridge City District Council, South Cambridgeshire District Council and Huntingdonshire District Council) provide local services such as refuse collection, environmental health, and leisure facilities, within specific areas of the county.
+The district councils (Fenland District Council, East Cambridgeshire District Council, Cambridge City Council, South Cambridgeshire District Council and Huntingdonshire District Council) provide services such as refuse collection, housing, planning, environmental health, and leisure facilities, within specific areas of the county.

 Unitary authorities are a single tier of local government responsible for all council services in an area.
 They may cover a large town or city, part of a county or a whole county.
 For example, Peterborough City Council is a unitary council.

 Yes.
-The county council and the five district councils will be abolished and replaced with new unitary councils.
+All seven of the county, city and district councils will be abolished and replaced with new unitary councils.

 There are no immediate changes to the operation of services provided by Cambridgeshire County Council or the district councils.
 Throughout this process, our vital work supporting residents will continue - services will be delivered and we will still be here for those who need us most.

-It is anticipated there would be ‘shadow’ unitary authorities established 12 months in advance of any handover to the new unitary authorities.
+It is anticipated there would be ‘shadow’ unitary authorities, which are usually established 12 months in advance of any handover to the new unitary authorities.
 This ensures that new arrangements can be put in place without interrupting services.

 A shadow authority is elected to carry out the functions of a new unitary council until that authority formally comes into effect, on what is commonly called ‘vesting day.'

-This outline was provided by the Government in the English Devolution White Paper.
+This outline was provided by the Government in the English Devolution White Paper (opens as pdf).
 Our web page includes proposed and confirmed dates, with actions relevant to Cambridgeshire County Council as a two-tier council.

 News